N ewspaper articles about someone

 I took a deep breath as I prepared to ask another question.
 "And you have powers, too?"

 "Yes.
 I and other good witches were given these powers to use for good," she said.
-"And now

 that I have accomplished my task it's time for me to return home.
 Good‑bye Dr Watson, Mr